 Proposed Transmission Lines

-The Dubuque to Madison (also known as Cardinal Hickory Creek) and Lakefield to Webster projects would help bring more clean energy on the grid and increase service reliability to homes and businesses.
+The Cardinal-Hickory Creek line (also known as Dubuque to Madison or MVP 5) and Lakefield to Webster projects would help bring more clean energy on the grid and increase service reliability to homes and businesses.

 dubuque to madison fact sheet